 At this point, a basic bank account isn’t going to cut it.
 KOHO gives you 24x more protection and relevant tools to manage things like a grown-ass person.

-KOHO is the no-fee savings account you’ve always wanted.
-It has no minimum deposit requirement, so getting a higher rate of interest on your deposits is easy.
+KOHO Essential is the plan you’ve always wanted.
+It has no minimum deposit requirement, so getting a 5% rate of interest on your deposits is.

 Prioritize financial self-care with priceless perks